How to Patch a Drywall Hole: Step-by-Step Guide

 • 120-grit and 220-grit sandpaper

-• Joint compound (also called "mud"—a gallon bucket lasts forever)
+• Joint compound (one gallon bucket lasts years)

 • A damp sponge or cloth for cleanup

-That's it.
-You don't need fancy tools.
-I use a $12 putty knife from the hardware store, the same one I've had for eight years.
+You don't need expensive tools.
+I use a $12 putty knife from the hardware store.
+Same one for eight years.

 Patch Methods by Hole Size